Published: 12 February, 2017

 By Ali Ismail

 First off, I am certainly not the best person to be giving advice, I am still Learning myself.
-I've made and continue to make a ton of mistakes.
 But I am just laying out the information I know of, with any links I might find useful, in the hope that it could help a few people out there.
 Please take into account that my personal views will invariably influence this article, and a lot of other people will will have different experiences and advices; most importantly, your time and place are different, and you need to adapt to what you have.

 After that disclaimer gotten over with, a little background, I started my professional career right after I finished high-school at the age of 17, at year 2002.
-My first job was with a local architect, who saw samples of my work online, afterwards I partnered up with a friend of mine; and created the first 3D game in Jordan, Later I focused on my demoreel, and right after I finished university at the age of 22; I was hired by Lucasfilm, flew to Singapore and worked for a year, then jumped on the freelance/my own studio sort of thing where I am at today.
+My first job was with a local architect, who saw samples of my work online, afterwards I partnered up with a friend of mine, and created couple of games which were the first of their kind in the country we lived in (This was well before game engines like Unity, my colleague Tamir Malas had to create his own game engine), Later I focused on my demoreel, and right after I finished university at the age of 22; I was hired by Lucasfilm, flew to Singapore and worked for a year, then jumped on the freelance/my own studio sort of thing where I am at today.